roth-hex-lab/roth-hex-lab.github.io/content/post/ipcai-2024/index.md

 ---
-title: HEX-Lab @ IPCAI 2024
+title: HEX-Lab @ IPCAI/CARS 2024
 date: 2024-05-08
 summary: >
   Constantin Kleinbeck is presenting a journal publication at IPCAI in Barcelona.
-Elena Cramer, with our KARVIMIO project partner IAT is also presenting a work as part of the CARS conference there.
+Elena Cramer, with our KARVIMIO project partner IAT, is also presenting a work as part of the CARS conference there.
 image:
   focal_point: 'top'
 ---

 Constantin Kleinbeck is presenting a work published in the IJCARS journal at IPCAI 2024 in Barcelona.
-Elena Cramer, with our KARVIMIO project partner IAT is also presenting a work part of the KARVIMIO project at the CARS conference there, of which IPCAI is a part.
+Elena Cramer, with our KARVIMIO project partner IAT, is also presenting a work part of the KARVIMIO project at the CARS conference there, of which IPCAI is a part.

 ### Journal Papers